yuzhounh/LR-SS/README.md

 This repository has been tested on MATLAB R2024a.

+Below are the weight vectors learned by different algorithms on the simulated dataset.

 ![Weight vectors learned by different algorithms](weight_vectors.svg)
-<p align="center">Figure.
-Weight vectors learned by different algorithms on the simulated dataset</p>

 ## Contact